Spelljammer: Novels

+In June 2024, Memory's Wake (ISBN 9780593723210) by Django Wexler was published by Random House.

 Computer games

 The only Spelljammer computer game ever produced was Spelljammer: Pirates of Realmspace, published by SSI in 1992.

 In 2002 a team of freelance game modification developers created "The Arcane Space Tileset" for Neverwinter Nights.
 This tileset included Spelljamming ships, space and atmospheric terrains, along with monsters and NPCs, all set within the Spelljammer Campaign setting.

 Web series

 Legends of the Multiverse is an official actual play streaming series broadcast on the Dungeons & Dragons channels which premiered on April 27, 2022 and is set in the Spelljammer campaign setting.
 It stars Deborah Ann Woll, B. Dave Walters, Gina Darling, Meagan Kenreck, and Todd Kenreck.
 It will also feature guest stars such as Brennan Lee Mulligan, Aabria Iyengar, Ginny Di, Anna Prosser, Deejay Knight, Emme Montgomery, Travis McElroy, SungWon Cho, and Jim Zub.